ssaturgo/procedural-terrain/README.md

 # Custom Inspector
-I customized the Terrain Generator script to allow you create and edit the terrain live. if you enable "Auto Update" : the terrain will update as you edit the values. \n
+I customized the Terrain Generator script to allow you create and edit the terrain live. if you enable "Auto Update" : the terrain will update as you edit the values.

 ![Screenshot_68](https://user-images.githubusercontent.com/59628448/182008706-e48416f1-446f-4fe0-b472-8eae2ee216ca.png)

 # Samples